laguagu/ai-data-extraction/README.md

-# PDF Data Extraction Agent
+# AI Data Extraction

-AI-powered document data extraction using OpenAI GPT-4 and Vercel AI SDK.
+A powerful Next.js application for extracting structured data from PDF documents using AI.
+Define custom fields, use templates, or let AI generate fields automatically.

 ## 💡 How It Works